MrWater98/FlattenRTL_SV/docs/alg.md

-# This document shows the algorithm of flattening a verilog design.
+# Algorithm of flattening a verilog design.

 ## Step 1: Find the Top-Level Module Node